On bi-skew braces and brace blocks: A characterisation of brace blocks, an explicit construction, and some examples

-Note that the homomorphisms $A\to H(B)$ correspond precisely to the homomorphisms $A\to B/(B\cap Z(A))$, because $H(B)\cong B/B\cap Z(A)$.
-For example, every homomorphism $\psi\colon A\to B$ yields a homomorphism $A\to B/(B\cap Z(A))$, which we can use for our construction.
-Note that $\psi[A,A]\subseteq [B,B]\subseteq Z(A)$, so we find precisely the condition described in~\cite[Theorem 1.2]{CS21}.
+Note that the groups homomorphisms $A\to H(B)$ correspond precisely to the group homomorphisms $A\to B/(B\cap Z(A))$, because $H(B)\cong B/(B\cap Z(A))$.
+For example, every group homomorphism $\psi\colon A\to B$ yields a group homomorphism $A\to B/(B\cap Z(A))$, which we can use for our construction.
+Moreover, we have $\psi[A,A]\subseteq [B,B]\subseteq Z(A)$, so we find precisely the condition described in~\cite[Theorem 1.2]{CS21}.
 In particular, when $B$ is abelian, we recover~\cite{Koc21, Koc22}.
-Indeed, all the bi-skew braces found in these works are associated with gamma functions which act by conjugation and have a common abelian codomain; see also Remark~\ref{remark: comparison iterative}. \end{example} \begin{example} We show now how the main construction of~\cite{CS22a-p} follows from Theorem~\ref{theorem: intermediate}.
+Indeed, all the bi-skew braces found in these works are associated with gamma functions which act by conjugation and have a common abelian codomain; see also Remark~\ref{remark: comparison iterative}.
+For a concrete application of this construction in Hopf--Galois theory, see \cite[Theorem 4.9]{ST22b-p}. \end{example} \begin{example} We show now how the main construction of~\cite{CS22a} follows from Theorem~\ref{theorem: intermediate}.
 Let $(A,\cdot)$ be a group, let $B$ be a subgroup of $(A,\cdot)$ such that $[B,B]$ is contained in $Z(A)$ (so that $H(B)$, defined as before, is abelian), and let $K$ be a subgroup of $B$ contained in $Z(A)$.
-(Note that we do not require that $B/K$ is abelian).
+(Note that we do not require that $B/K$ is abelian.)
 Define

 For all $\psi\in \mathcal{A}$ and $\alpha\in \mathcal{B}$, define